MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-overview.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

 Form processing allows you to create and consume models that use machine learning technology to identify and extract key-value pairs and table data from form documents.

 [Train](train-model-ai-builder.md) your model and define what information needs to be retrieved from your form documents.
 You only need five form documents to get started.
-You can get results quickly, accurately and tailored to your specific content without the need for heavy manual intervention or extensive data science expertise.
+You can get results quickly, accurately and tailored to your specific content without the need for a lot of manual intervention or extensive data science expertise.

 After your model is trained and [published](publish-model-ai-builder.md), you can consume it through the AI Builder [form processor control](form-processor-component-in-powerapps.md) available in PowerApps Canvas or through [Microsoft Flow](form-processing-model-in-flow.md).